firstclasspostcodes/firstclasspostcodes-js-plugin/README.md

 # Firstclasspostcodes
 ![Build, test and release](https://github.com/firstclasspostcodes/firstclasspostcodes-js-plugin/workflows/Build,%20test%20and%20release/badge.svg)

-Our browser plugin is compatible with all modern browsers and IE 11+ _(polyfills required)_.
+Our browser plugin is compatible with all modern browsers and IE9+ _(polyfills required)_.

 This simple to use plugin helps you to get started quickly, allowing you to add postcode lookup to any address form in minutes.